2023 Conference

 She served as Director of Community and Business Development for the State of Nebraska’s Economic Development Department for several years prior to her work with Mid-America Arts Alliance.

-History without Meaning is Not Worth Doing: How to Apply Historical Interpretation at Museums and Historic Sites with April White, G.W.
+History without Meaning Just Isn’t Worth Doing: How to Apply Historical Interpretation at Museums and Historic Sites with April White, G.W.
 Frank Museum

 At first mention, Historical Interpretation might seem like a perplexing, and even overwhelming, theory to try and define.
 Yet, it has grown into an essential component in best practices for researching, understanding, and presenting the past.
 From this session, you will gain a deeper understanding of Historical Interpretation so you are better able to create and present meaningful historical content and provide lasting impressions for your visitors.